Sunday 8:15 a.m. Holy Eucharist Rite I

 Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body the Church.
 The bond which God establishes in Baptism is indissoluble.

 – Book of Common Prayer, 298

 When one “joins” a parish, he or she is actually joining The Episcopal Church, and is listed on the roll of a particular parish community, such as Grace Episcopal Church.
 While the Sacrament of Holy Baptism is mainly celebrated with infants and children these days, adult baptisms are not uncommon.

 If you are not baptized, Holy Baptism is essential for living into membership within the Church.
-At least each Fall, we will offer a class designed for those who wish to make Grace Church their spiritual home.
+We typically offer an annual class designed for those who wish to make Grace Church their spiritual home.
 We invite you to take initiative in your spiritual journey and let the parish office know of your intent.